02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • February

-In early 2026, the AI Agent trend is hotter than ever before.
-AI is no longer just a chatbot that answers questions -- it has become an "intelligent agent" capable of actually performing tasks on your behalf, whether it is reading emails, managing files, browsing the web, running commands on your computer, or even working across applications automatically.
-Among the most talked-about AI Agents, there are two major players with fundamentally different approaches:
+In early 2026, the AI Agent trend has exploded like never before.
+AI is no longer just a Chatbot that answers questions — it has become an "intelligent agent" capable of performing real tasks on your behalf, from reading emails and managing files to browsing the web, running computer commands, and even automating cross-application workflows.
+Among the most talked-about AI Agents, two stand out with fundamentally different philosophies:

-• OpenClaw -- An open-source AI Agent with more than 219,000+ GitHub Stars, created by Peter Steinberger (who has since joined OpenAI).
-It works through the Chat Platforms you already use, including WhatsApp, Telegram, Slack, and Discord.
+• OpenClaw — An open-source AI Agent with over 219,000+ GitHub Stars, created by Peter Steinberger (who has since joined OpenAI).
+It works through Chat Platforms you already use — whether WhatsApp, Telegram, Slack, or Discord.

-• Cowork -- An AI Agent from Anthropic (the creators of Claude) that runs on the Claude Desktop App inside a Sandbox VM.
-It launched as a Research Preview on January 12, 2026.
+• Cowork — An AI Agent from Anthropic (the creators of Claude), running on the Claude Desktop App in a Sandbox VM.
+Launched as a Research Preview on January 12, 2026.

-Both are powerful AI Agents, but they are built on fundamentally different philosophies.
-This article provides an in-depth comparison across every dimension to help your organization decide which one is the best fit.
+Both are powerful AI Agents, but they are built on different design philosophies.
+This article provides a deep comparison across every dimension to help your organization choose the most suitable one.

 Quick Overview Before the Comparison

-Before diving into the details, let us look at a side-by-side overview:
+Before diving into the details, let's start with a side-by-side overview:

 Topic OpenClaw Cowork